 Translational tolerances affects the overlap between the display active area and the touch active area.
 For example, if the Touch Sensor is translated 0.5 mm in x-direction there will be a systematic touch offset of 0.5 mm for the complete sensor in x-direction.

 A 0 mm translation in z-direction means that the host system active area surface is positioned exactly at the edge of the light path.
 A positive translation means that zForce AIR Touch Sensor, and therefore the light path, is translated up from the host system active area surface.
 This will not affect the touch accuracy in the sensor, but it can affect the perceived touch performance, since it leads to increased hovering.
 A negative translation in z-direction should be avoided since parts of the light will be blocked which leads to no or reduced touch performance.

 There are two types of rotations that can affect the performance; defined as the angles "a" and "b".
-Angle "a" affects the floating and angle "b" affects the overlap between the intended active area and the Touch Sensor active area.
+Angle "a" affects the hovering and angle "b" affects the overlap between the intended active area and the Touch Sensor active area.
 Both these issues will grow with larger display sizes.
 The angles are exaggerated in the pictures to better illustrate the problem.
 For any uncertainty regarding rotational tolerances for a specific application, contact Neonode for recommendations.

 The angle "a" is defined as shown in the images below.

-The example below illstrates the problem increasing with larger active areas.
+The example below illustrates how the problem increases with larger active areas.

 The angle "b" is defined as shown in the image below.
 How sensitive zForce AIR Touch Sensor is for assembly rotations is directly linked to the size.
 At any given angle b, the touch AA will be tilted twice as much at 200 mm compared to at 100 mm.